mccombspj/kurumastories/content/toyota/corona-mark-ii/MF-RT-Toyota-Corona-Mark-II-GSS-1970.md

 <b>Watari:</b> It's great that anyone can drive it and that you can push it hard when you want to have some sporty fun, but on the other hand, I think it would be better if it had a torque converter.
 Also, although it might be a bit extravagant, I feel like I'd like power steering.

-<b>Hirano:</b> We have a wide target audience, so we have to keep the price within reason.
+<b>Amano:</b> We have a wide target audience, so we have to keep the price within reason.
 Power steering is expensive.

-<b>Watari:</b> With this type of car, the options tend to be biased towards the sports side, but I think it would be good to have a torque converter and power steering as luxury options.
+<b>Watari:</b> With this type of car, the options tend to be biased towards the sports side, but I still think it would be good to have a torque converter and power steering as luxury options.

 <b>Magazine:</b> Isn't the transmission also the same as the 2000GT?

-<b>Sakakibara:</b> This is also true.
+<b>Sakakibara:</b> Yes, that's true.
 The 2000GT underwent a minor change in August, and the transmission servo capacity was increased at that time, and we are using almost the same thing in the GSS.

 <b>Magazine:</b> So, does this mean that the 2000GT torque converter is not available?